 - Extending your air conditioner’s life span

-A dirty air filter can reduce airflow, make the coil extremely cold and freeze it.
-As the coil defrosts, it can overwhelm the drain pan.
-We recommend inspecting your air filter if you haven’t changed it lately and your air conditioner is leaking water indoors.
+A dirty air filter can restrict airflow, make the coil extremely cold and freeze it.
+As the coil melts, it can make the drain pan overflow.
+We suggest inspecting your air filter if you haven’t replaced it lately and your air conditioner is leaking water indoors.

-If this doesn’t fix the issue, your drain pan may be rusty or have a broken condensate pump.
-Replacing your pan or pump requires a pro, so contact us at 940-202-1184 for assistance.
+If this doesn’t resolve the problem, your drain pan might be rusty or have a malfunctioning condensate pump.
+Getting a new pan or pump requires a pro, so call us at 940-202-1184 for assistance.

 Why Is My Air Conditioner Leaking Freon?

-Your air conditioner uses coolant to move heat.
-If your air conditioner was installed before 2011, it probably uses R-22 Freon.
-Over time, chemicals in Freon can eat away at metal and create leaks.
+Your air conditioner uses coolant to transfer heat.
+If your air conditioner was installed before 2011, it likely uses R-22 Freon.
+As time passes, chemicals in Freon can eat through metal and create leaks.

-- Air that seems hotter or more humid than normal
+- Air that feels hotter or more humid than normal

-- Bubbling or hissing sounds near the air conditioner
+- Bubbling or hissing noises near the air conditioner

 - Sweet smell by the air conditioner